Coker-d/Class-Data-for-LITA/README.md

 ### Data Source
 ---
-The primary source of Data used here is Sales Data xlsl and this is an open Data Source available for all the ladies in tech Afica to carry out their Final Examination.
-This is my Final Examination with Ladies in Tech Africa (Question 1)
+The primary source of Data used here is Sales Data xlsl and this is an open Data Source available for all the ladies in tech Afica used in class to lecture on how to learn about Power BI tool
 ### Tools Used
 ---
 - Microsoft Excel [Download Here](https://www.microsoft.com)